 #8 Watch Out for Inactivity Fees

 Certain lenders charge fees when you don’t utilize your available credit.
 This essentially means you’re paying for something you’re not using, which is far from ideal.
+The best HELOC lenders are not charging you fees like this.

 #9 Prepayment Penalties Can Be Costly